 PlumeStop represents a new (patent pending) technology innovation designed to address the challenges of excessive time and end-point uncertainty in groundwater bioremediation.
-The technology secures rapid groundwater contaminant concentration reduction (days), coupled with accelerated bio-destruction.
+The technology secures rapid groundwater contaminant concentration reduction (days), coupled with enhanced bio-destruction.
 It is effective on most organic groundwater contaminants including hydrocarbons, halogenated compounds, and a wide variety of volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs).

 The technical innovation allows for wide dispersion of a sorptive medium in the aqueous subsurface.
 The product has a dual function; it sorbs contaminants, quickly removing them from the mobile phase (‘PlumeStop’), and provides a high surface area matrix favorable for microbial colonization and growth (‘Biomatrix’).
-Contaminant availability within a risk pathway is therefore reduced while at the same time contaminant destruction is accelerated.
+Contaminant availability within a risk pathway is therefore reduced while at the same time contaminant destruction is enhanced.
 The product can be applied in combination with compatible controlled release electron donors/acceptors.

 Upon reagent injection, target contaminants partition out of the aqueous phase and into the reagent matrix, thereby removing mobile contaminants from the immediate risk pathway.
-Concentration of the contaminants in this manner, in a matrix conducive to degrader colonization and activity, results in a direct increase in the overall instantaneous rate of contaminant destruction, given the quasi first-order biodegradation kinetics characteristic of environmental systems.
+Concentration of the contaminants in this manner, in a matrix conducive to degrader colonization and activity, results in a direct increase in the overall effectiveness of contaminant destruction, given the quasi first-order biodegradation kinetics characteristic of environmental systems.
 This phenomenon can be especially important at low contaminant concentrations, which may otherwise prove insufficient to support appreciable growth and activity of a degrading microflora.

 The technology can be applied to inhibit spreading of contaminant plumes, to protect sensitive receptors, or to prevent contaminant migration across property boundaries.
 PlumeStop is also a very effective tool for control and treatment of groundwater contamination associated with low- permeability porous formations and matrix back-diffusion, promoting diffusion out of the immobile porosity while preventing groundwater impact, and for treating sites with very low contaminant concentrations.